 - are familiar with how to calculate common budget elements including indirect costs and modified total direct costs (MTDC)

-This course will be the second in a series of three that will move the learner through increasingly more advanced budgeting topics.
-It is designed to provide immersive complex budget development and preparation training to the learner engaged in research administration.
+This course will be the second in a series of three that will move the participant through increasingly more advanced budgeting topics.
+It is designed to provide immersive complex budget development and preparation training to the participant engaged in research administration.

-From class demonstrations and modeling, participants will apply budget techniques to build their own budgets including budget justifications, each with increasingly more complex elements and attributes.
-The learner will engage and participate in class walk-through demonstrations, discussion of budget-building and problem-solving strategies typical in the process of proposal submission, and then work through reinforcing budget-development homework assignments.
+Based on class demonstrations and modeling, participants will apply techniques to build their own budgets and justifications, each with increasingly more complex elements and attributes.
+The participant will engage in class walk-through demonstrations, discussion of budget-building and problem-solving strategies typical in the process of proposal submission, and then work through reinforcing budget-development homework assignments.

-By the end of this course, the learner will have mastered the building of two moderately complex budgets and will keep the step-by-step documentation and Excel templates for use in developing similar budgets in their own positions.
+By the end of this course, participants will master the building of two moderately complex budgets and will keep the step-by-step documentation and Excel templates for use in developing similar budgets in their own positions.
 Budget attributes covered in this course include:

 - Projects without a solicitation or guidelines,